 On the other hand, virtually every business purchases some form of prewritten or canned software.
 “Prewritten software” is defined by Virginia law for sales tax purposes as ”that which is prepared, held or existing for general or repeated sale or lease, including a computer program developed for in-house use and subsequently sold or leased to unrelated third parties.”
 This includes your everyday, off-the-shelf prewritten software.

 Software delivered electronically, downloaded with a “key” or code or loaded by the seller onto a business’s computers is not taxable in Virginia.
 Virginia law specifically provides an exemption from the tax, in part, for “services not involving an exchange of tangible personal property which provide access to or use of the Internet and any other related electronic communication service, including software, data, content and other information services delivered electronically via the Internet.”
-Similarly, software as a service (SaaS), where users remotely access software on a vendor’s or third party’s server and do not receive anything tangible in the process, is not taxable.
+Similarly software as a service, or SaaS, whereby users remotely access software on a vendor’s or third-party’s server, and do not receive anything tangible in the process, is not taxable.
 This sounds relatively straightforward: tangible equals taxable; electronic equals exempt.

 Documentation is key

 A problem, however, may arise in documenting the electronic delivery/remote access of the software.
 State auditors are quick to deny an exemption and assess tax if sufficient documentation is not provided.
 The Virginia Department of Taxation’s minimum documentation requirements for confirming the electronically delivery of software products is set forth in Public Document (P.D.)
 05-44 (April 4, 2005).
 P.D.
 05-44 provides that “at a minimum a sales invoice, contract or other sales agreement must expressly certify the electronic delivery of the software and that no tangible medium for that software has been furnished to the customer.”
 [Emphasis added.]